 Groundbreaking work that arose from TSL during that period includes the cloning of the first of the receptor-like protein class of plant resistance genes and the discovery of small interfering RNA (siRNA), the specificity determinant in RNA-mediated gene silencing.

-The continued policy of recruiting outstanding individual scientists to lead research groups during subsequent research cycles broadened the scientific base of the laboratory; Anne Osbourn, Jane Parker, Martin Parniske, Ken Shirasu, Scott Peck, John Rathjen, Volker Lipka and Silke Robatzek all have left their scientific mark on both the laboratory and the worldwide research community.
-Presently the laboratory houses six research groups, headed by Jonathan Jones, Sophien Kamoun, Wenbo Ma, Matthew Moscou, Nick Talbot, and Cyril Zipfel.
+The continued policy of recruiting outstanding individual scientists to lead research groups during subsequent research cycles broadened the scientific base of the laboratory; Anne Osbourn, Jane Parker, Martin Parniske, Ken Shirasu, Scott Peck, John Rathjen, Volker Lipka, Ksenia Krasileva, Silke Robatzek and Matt Moscou all have left their scientific mark on both the laboratory and the worldwide research community.
+Presently the laboratory houses five research groups, headed by Jonathan Jones, Sophien Kamoun, Wenbo Ma, Nick Talbot, and Cyril Zipfel.

 In 2009 the Laboratory formed a research partnership with the Two Blades Foundation.
-The new partnership enables 2Blades to operate an applied research program within the Sainsbury Laboratory, giving them access to the world-renowned expertise while enabling the laboratory to expand its fundamental scientific research to support agriculture directly.
+The new partnership enables 2Blades to operate an applied research program within The Sainsbury Laboratory, giving them access to the world-renowned expertise while enabling the laboratory to expand its fundamental scientific research to support agriculture directly.
 The 2Blades group at TSL made huge strides under the former leadership of Eric Ward and Peter van Esse, and will continue to grow under the current leadership of Kamil Witek.